vryo1/vryo1/README.md

 -Currently a senior completing my bachlors in Computer Science at Washington State University

--I am working on a web app to track daily habits (Django + Postgresql)
+-I am working on a AI sports tracker and web app to track daily habits (Django + Postgresql)

 ### Tech: